GlacierProtocol/glacierprotocol.github.io/_docs/overview.md

 For most people, most of the time, storing Bitcoin using a high-quality online storage service is sufficient.
 The pros and cons of the various online services are beyond the scope of this document.

-However, all online storage services still come with some notable risks which self-managed storage does not have:
+However, all online storage services entail risks which are not present in a self-managed storage system:

-1. **Identity spoofing**: Your account on the service could be hacked (including through methods such as identity theft, where someone convinces the service they are you).
+1. **Identity spoofing**: Online accounts can be compromised, allowing a hacker to assume the identity of a legitimate user.
-2. **Network exposure**: Online services still need to transmit security-critical information over the Internet, which creates an opportunity for that information to be stolen.
+2. **Network exposure**: Online services need to transmit security-critical information over the Internet, which creates an opportunity for that information to be stolen.
 In contrast, self-managed storage can be done with no network exposure.
-3. **Under constant attack**: Online services can be hacked by attackers from anywhere in the world.
-People know these services store lots of funds, which makes them much larger targets.
-If there's a flaw in their security, it's more likely to be found and exploited.
+3. **Under constant attack**: Online services can be hacked by attackers from anywhere in the world at any time of the day, week or year.
+4. **Vastly larger target**: Customer funds are a part of a considerably larger asset pool, making them much more attractive targets for hackers.
-4. **Internal theft**: They have to protect against internal theft from a large group of employees & contractors.
+5. **Internal theft**: A large group of employees & contractors are trusted with internal access to service funds.
 5. **Intentional seizure**: They have the ability (whether of their own volition, or under pressure from governments) to seize your funds.
 There is historical precedent for this, even if funds are not suspected of